Armenian National Committee of America: History

 Beyond the national headquarters of the ANCA located in Washington, there are two regional offices in New York City and Los Angeles, and more than fifty local chapters and thousands of activists, it is cooperating with a large web of regional Armenian National Committees (or Armenian Cause/Hay Tad Offices) in Armenia, Russia, France, the Middle East, Canada, South America, and Australia.

+The ANCA has ties to the Armenian Revolutionary Federation.

 1990–1999

 Since the early 1990s, the ANCA has defended Section 907 of the Freedom Support Act, restricting aid to the government of Azerbaijan.

 2000–2009

 The ANCA was among the major organizations backing US House Resolution 106 which called for the United States to recognize the Armenian genocide committed by the Ottoman Empire during World War I.

 2010–2019

 In 2014, ANCA-WR celebrated the California Senate's recognition of the Republic of Artsakh, with then-Executive Director Elen Asatryan stating "This resolution couldn't have come at a better time, given the recent escalated level of violence along the Artsakh-Azerbaijan border, and as our freedom fighters continue to defend their right to live under a government of their own choosing."

-In 2017, the ANCA, in collaboration with the Armenian Assembly of America, the Armenian General Benevolent Union, the Children of Armenia Fund, and the Diocese and Prelacy of the Armenian Apostolic Church, launched the "The Promise to Educate" campaign to send copies of director Terry George's 2016 film The Promise and relevant Armenian genocide curriculum resources to public educational institutions across the United States.
+In 2017, the ANCA, in collaboration with the Armenian Assembly of America, the Armenian General Benevolent Union, the Children of Armenia Fund, and the Diocese and Prelacy of the Armenian Apostolic Church, launched "The Promise to Educate" campaign to send copies of director Terry George's 2016 film The Promise and relevant Armenian genocide curriculum resources to public educational institutions across the United States.

 On 25 May 2017, the ANCA issued a statement against Donald Trump's budget, which would cut 69.6% of the aid to Armenia.
 The ANCA stated: "We are troubled by Trump's ill-advised and misguided proposal to cut aid to Armenia."